 In accordance with Section Law 2015-241, Section 12F.16.(m), the NC DHHS PDAAC was established in early 2016.
 The group, which has changed its name to the Opioid and Prescription Drug Abuse Advisory Committee (OPDAAC), meets quarterly and has focused on providing guidance and leadership in: (1) the implementation of the "Opioid Action Plan" and (2) the Centers for Disease Control and Prevention's Prescription Drug Overdose Prevention for States Cooperative Agreement awarded to North Carolina through 2019.
-OPDAAC members represent a wide variety of agencies and fields, including, but not limited to: local health departments, healthcare organizations, law enforcement, substance abuse prevention, the recovery community, mental health treatment, harm reduction, emergency medicine, regulatory boards, and many other groups.
-To combat the opioid crisis, DHHS joined with community partners to develop the North Carolina Opioid Action Plan.
-The plan established 13 data metrics to track and monitor North Carolina's opioid epidemic.
-The metrics track progress toward five overarching goals: reducing deaths, reducing oversupply of prescription opioids, reducing drug diversion and illicit drug flow, increasing naloxone access and increasing access to treatment and recovery services.
+The plan was updated in June 2019 - Opioid Action Plan 2.0 with three main areas of focus: prevention, harm reduction and connection to care.